-It is no secret that Oklahoma has some of the toughest drug laws in the country, and that its incarceration rate is higher than most other states in the nation.
+With it's location making it a thoroughfare for drug trafficking, it should be no secret that Oklahoma has some of the toughest drug laws in the country, and that its incarceration rate is higher than most other states in the nation.
 Depending on your perspective, you may think a high incarceration rate is an indicator of a "tough on crime" approach that protects the public safety, or you may realize that a high incarceration rate often simply perpetuates a cycle of drug use and violence, rather than rehabilitating low-level offenders.

 - Oklahoma's incarceration rate of 66 per 100,000 people is the third highest incarceration rate in the nation.
 It is nearly 50 percent greater than the national average.
 Only Louisiana and Mississippi have higher incarceration rates.

 - In the 20 years from 1989 to 2009, the inmate population in Oklahoma more than doubled, up 127 percent from 11,608 to 26,397 in just two decades.

 - Of the inmate population, 50 percent are incarcerated for nonviolent property crimes or drug offenses.
 In fact, for more than a quarter of the inmates (27 percent) the primary offense that put them behind bars was a drug crime.
 The national average is only 20 percent, meaning courts sentence drug offenders at a significantly higher rate and for longer terms than the rest of the nation.

 - The cost of incarcerating nonviolent offenders in Oklahoma in 2010 was $218 million.